 Story Behind the Hymn

 This hymn is based on the last words of Nokseng, the Garo martyr, “I have decided to follow Jesus, No turning back, no turning back.”
-This hymn, set to the melody of an Indian folk song, is the song of the Garo people.
+An Indian folk song, the song of the Garo people, sets the melody of this hymn.
 It is a statement of faith for new believers.
 (Adapted from “The True Story Behind the Song”.)